gospeldesk/www.gospeldesk.org/the-twelve-faithful-servants/index.md

 ### How the Icons Are Used

-My priest, Fr.
-Thomas Soroka, has set aside an analogion for these icons of the Twelve Faithful Servants.
-They rotate through for veneration during the year.
+Fr.
+Thomas Soroka has set aside an analogion for the Twelve Faithful Servants at [St. Nicholas Orthodox Church in McKees Rocks](https://orthodoxpittsburgh.org/).
+Their icons rotate through for veneration during the year.
 Here is a clip of Fr.
-Tom introducing the icons and inviting me to say a few
+Tom introducing the icons and inviting me to say a few words:
-words:

 {% include youtube.html video_id="CBpYW2tzNk0" %}